Eurasian crag martin: Distribution and habitat

 The Eurasian crag martin breeds in mountains from Iberia and northwesternmost Africa through southern Europe, the Persian Gulf and the Himalayas to southwestern and northeastern China.
 Northern populations are migratory, with European birds wintering in north Africa, Senegal, Ethiopia and the Nile Valley, and Asian breeders going to southern China, the Indian subcontinent and the Middle East.
 Some European birds stay north of the Mediterranean, and, like martins in warmer areas such as India, Turkey and Cyprus, just move to lower ground after breeding.
 The breeding range is bounded by the 20 °C July isotherm, and wintering areas need a temperature of about 15 °C for enough insect food to be available.
 This is a rare species any distance north of its breeding areas.
 For example, there are only 12 records from the UK, none from Ireland, and the first record for Sweden was reported as recently as 1996.
 South of its normal wintering range, it has occurred as a vagrant in The Gambia.
-In 2022, the first nesting of the species was recorded on the territory of the Slovak Republic in the Malá Fatra National Park.
+In 2022, the first nesting of the species was recorded on the territory of Slovakia in the Malá Fatra National Park.

 Crag martins breed on dry, warm and sheltered cliffs in mountainous areas with crags and gorges.
 The typical altitude is 2,000–2,700 m but breeding occurs up to 5000 m in Central Asia.
 The Eurasian crag martin's choice of nest sites is very similar to that of Savi's pipistrelle, Hypsugo savii; the bird and the bat often breed in the same locations and have almost identical ranges in Europe.
 In South Asia, migrant Eurasian birds sometimes join with flocks of the dusky crag martin and roost communally on ledges of cliffs or buildings.

 The largest known wintering roost of Eurasian crag martins has been recorded at the Gorham's Cave Complex in Gibraltar.
 The caves were home to a maximum of 12,000 birds during the 2020-2021 winter season; 1-2% of the entire European population of Eurasian crag martins.